MonaSolutions/librtmfp/README.md

 Notes:
  - You must install first librtmp and libspeex developer versions (-dev or -devel)
  - You can remove --enable-debug if you doesn't want to debug ffmpeg

+# How to install librtmp and libspeex developer versions?

+On Fedora you can use the RPM Fusion repository, to install it run the following command as root :

+  dnf install http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm http://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm

+Then just install it with dnf :

+  dnf install librtmp-devel && dnf install speex-devel

 # Sample commands